ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 The following code demonstrates the typical TSM API + Semiconductor Test Library (STL) workflow for a multiplexed DMM measurement.
 These examples are based on the [Multiplexed Connection Example](https://github.com/ni/semi-test-library-dotnet/blob/main/Examples/source/Sequence/MultiplexedConnection/).

+> [!NOTE]
+> This workflow uses the TSM Relay Control API (`ApplyRelayConfiguration`) to control routes.
+The multiplexer session initialization registers a placeholder session so TSM can map switch context without direct NI Switch driver calls.

 ### Multiplexer Session Initialization (User Code in ProcessSetup)

 Your code must initialize the multiplexer session with the TSM context.
 This is called from ProcessSetup after initializing the Relay Driver Module (if applicable) and measurement instrument sessions using Semiconductor Test Library (STL) TestStandSteps: